Dervaig (pronounced Dervik) is situated at the head of Loch a'Chumhainn (Cuin)

 A short drive takes you to Eas Fors and Ulva Ferry where you can visit the Isle of Ulva.

-Dervaig is the perfect location for a walking or cycling holiday, with many routes beginning from the cottage.
-Use the links below for printable walking and cycling guides and for a printable bus timetable.
-The bus to Tobermory travels past Lochs Torr and Frisa from which you can walk to or from Dervaig through a forest.
+Dervaig is the perfect location for a walking or cycling, with many routes beginning from the cottage.
+Use the links below for printable walking and cycling guides and for a bus timetable.
+The bus travels past Lochs Torr and Frisa from which you can walk to or from Dervaig through a forest.
 The bus also passes the Mishnish lochs where you can fish for trout or walk up and round the rim of an extinct volcano.
-You can of course simply take the bus to the island's capital, Tobermory , or to Calgary beach with the nearby Art in Nature woodland, Farmhouse Gallery and tea room.
+You can of course simply take the bus to the island's capital, Tobermory , or to Calgary beach with the nearby Art in Nature woodland, Gallery and tea room.

 There are several safe and clean beaches nearby.